-In patients with early-stage mesothelioma, pleurectomy with decortication may eradicate the cancer.
+In patients in an early stage of the disease, pleurectomy with decortication may eradicate tumors.
 However, the procedure can also provide palliative relief to patients with later-stage pleural mesothelioma, reducing symptoms such as fluid buildup and difficulty breathing.

-- This camera-assisted diagnostic procedure shows whether pleural mesothelioma has spread to the patient’s lymph nodes.
+- This camera-assisted diagnostic procedure shows whether tumors have spread to the patient’s lymph nodes.

 - During pleurodesis, a surgeon administers medicine into the lung cavity to close the space between the outer lining of the lung and the pleural cavity.
 This procedure helps prevent painful fluid buildup (pleural effusion) and facilitates proper lung function.

 - During thoracentesis, a surgeon uses a needle to drain fluid that has built up in the chest cavity.
 This can relieve breathing difficulties and chest pain.